-There are currently 13 protocols in force specific to certain types of proceedings; for example, construction and engineering disputes, professional negligence claims and defamation actions.
+There are currently 14 protocols in force specific to certain types of proceedings; for example, construction and engineering disputes, professional negligence claims and defamation actions.
 As a general rule, the parties should consider carefully which protocol is most applicable to their proceedings.
 The Pre-Action Protocols are routinely updated to reflect best practice and are supplemented, from time-to-time, by pilot schemes or other similar provisional proceedings.
+On 27 October 2020, the Civil Justice Council (CJC) announced a review of the pre-action protocols.
+An interim report was published in November 2021, outlining options for reforming the Practice Direction on Pre-Action Conduct and existing pre-action protocols (PAPs), and for introducing new PAPs for certain claims.
+A final report has not yet been published.

 During pre-action exchanges, parties are typically provided with information about each other, which may amount to 'personal data' for the purposes of the General Data Protection Regulation (EU) 2016/679 (GDPR), which has been retained in domestic law following the withdrawal of the United Kingdom from the European Union.
 The UK GDPR sits alongside an amended version of the Data Privacy Act 2018.
 Parties should be aware of their obligations under the UK GDPR in this regard and seek appropriate counsel where necessary.
 In cases not covered by any approved protocol, the PDPACP provides general guidance as to exchange of information before starting the proceedings.
 Although the PDPACP is not mandatory and only states what the parties should do unless circumstances make it inappropriate, the parties will be required to explain any non-compliance to the court, and the court can always take into account the parties' conduct in the pre-action period when giving case management directions and when making orders as to costs and interest on sums due.
-The PDPACP typically applies to all types of claim save for a few limited exceptions.
+The PDPACP typically applies to all types of claim, except for a few limited exceptions.
 Prior to the commencement of proceedings, a prospective party may apply to the court for disclosure of documents by a person who is likely to be a party to those proceedings, but must satisfy a number of tests, which limits the applicability of this route to many cases.